bonsook/REN/README.md

 ## Installation

-To install the REN package, you can use the following command:
+To install the ‘REN’ package, you can use the following command:

 ``` r
 # Install the development version from GitHub